manalynx/100-days-of-code/log.md

 ### Day 11: July 21, 2022
 1- Started to build a quiz webpage at FreeCodeCamp.Accessibility is the main focusduring this project.\
-2- Reached Step number 26 on bulding the quiz website.
+2- Reached Step number 26 on bulding the quiz website.\
+3- Done with 47% of bulding the quiz website.